Carefully planned and partly improvised: inside the Columbia protest that fueled a national movement

 Mayor Eric Adams, a Democrat, noted this week that many of the students were sleeping in the same brand of tents, which he said could indicate that "outside agitators" were responsible for arranging the encampment, a baseless claim that had earlier spread among some right-leaning news media outlets and New York police officials.

-Layla Saliba, a Palestinian American student at Barnard, Columbia's sister college that shares some facilities with the university, dismissed the idea.
+Layla Saliba, a Palestinian American graduate student at the Columbia School of Social Work, dismissed the idea.
 She said the students leading the protest were mostly “nerds” who enjoyed lengthy meetings and consensus building.

 “To imply this is AstroTurfed or paid off, when it has actually been students laying the groundwork for this from the very beginning, is ridiculous,” she said.

-Note: This story has been edited to correct that Saliba is a graduate student at the Columbia School of Social Work, not a student at Barnard.